unfulvio/wp-currencies/README.txt

 == Changelog ==

+= 1.2.4 =
+* Fixes "The plugin generated ... characters of unexpected output" upon activation

 = 1.2.2 =
 * Fixes missing database table creation on plugin activation (you may want to deactivate and reactivate plugin after upgrade if were experiencing issues)